Showing posts with label chicken salad. Show all posts

 Ingredients

-• 1/2 chicken breast - cooked and cubed.
+• 1/2 Chicken Breast - cooked and cubed.
 About 2 cups.
 Okay to use dark meat leg quarter (leg plus thigh.)
-Use leftover cooked turkey during Christmas and Thanksgiving holidays.
+Use leftover cooked turkey during the Christmas and Thanksgiving holidays.

-• 1/4 cup chopped onion - okay to add more or less to taste.
-I fine chopped 1/4 of a white onion.
-You can use any type of onion including red and green onion.
+• 1/4 cup chopped Onion - okay to add more or less to taste.
+I fine-chopped 1/4 of a white onion.
+You can use any type of onion, including red and green onions.

-• 3 tablespoons mayo - any favorite light or whole mayo.
-Again add a tablespoon at a time to reach your preferred creaminess.
+• 3 tablespoons Mayonnaise - any favorite light or whole mayo.
+Again, add a tablespoon at a time to reach your preferred creaminess.

 Directions